georgalis/pub/know/texmf/fonts.md

 Phase 2 (font families) produces tab-separated fields: encoding, family name, comma-joined weight codes, comma-joined shape codes, file path, dep flag.
-The `dep` column is non-empty (`dep`) when the `.fd` file contains `@`-macro references in its font specifications, indicating a package dependency that prevents standalone `\fontfamily` usage.
+The `dep` column is non-empty (`dep`) when the `.fd` file contains `@`-macro references or `.otf` file references in its font specifications, indicating a dependency that prevents standalone use with `pdflatex`.

 Both phases are prefixed with `#` comment headers suitable for downstream parsing with `grep -v '^#'` or `awk` column extraction.